Skip to main content

 In the same way, you can also decide to only view a particular resource type, account compliance, identity status, and more.

-For more information on the filtering options available within this dashboard, see the Filtering section of this page.
+For more information on the filtering options available within this dashboard, see the Filtering section at the bottom of this page.

 Tabs